Excel Slicer for Multiple Pivot Tables (Connection and Usage)

 • Under the Values section, keep the Sum of Sales.

-After that, you will get your second Pivot Table having two columns.
+After that, you will get your second Pivot Table which has two columns.

 Step-2: Inserting Slicer for Multiple Pivot Tables